TouK/nussknacker/docs/MigrationGuide.md

 ### Other changes

+* [#7116](https://github.com/TouK/nussknacker/pull/7116) Improve missing Flink Kafka Source / Sink TypeInformation
+  * We lost support for old ConsumerRecord constructor supported by Flink 1.14 / 1.15
-* [#7116](https://github.com/TouK/nussknacker/pull/7116) Improve missing Flink Kafka Source / Sink TypeInformation If you used Kafka source/sink components in your scenarios then state of these scenarios won't be restored.
+  * If you used Kafka source/sink components in your scenarios then state of these scenarios won't be restored

 ## In version 1.18.0 (Not released yet)